 There are roughly four classes of instrument size.
 From longest to shortest they are Full Size, Travel, Baby, and 'Toy', which is a bit of a catchall term.
 There's also a fifth pseudo category I'll term 'practice'.
 The first three sizes can still sound quite nice.
-The fourth can sound pleasant, while the fifth is a musical crime.
-Read more below to see what I mean.
+The fourth can sound pleasant while the fifth is a musical crime.
+Read more below.

 These instrument come in at about 64 inches, give or take about 2 inches (~162cm +/- 5cm).
 Thanks to the advantage of their size they have better sound than their smaller counterparts.
 Full-size instruments can include any of the string or bridge variants.

 These instruments are shorter than a full size but longer than 50 inches, give or take a little (~27cm).
-While instruments of all sizes have been made throughout the centuries, the modern branding of instruments as "travel" guzheng emphasizes that they fit in a modern car with limited effort, thus reducing the hassle of musicians traveling with them.
+While instruments of all sizes have been made throughout the centuries the modern branding of instruments as "travel" guzheng suggests that they fit in a modern car with limited effort.
+This reduces the hassle of traveling with them.
 50 or so inches seems to be about the sweet spot for retaining most of a full-sized instrument's depth and complexity of sound and string spacing while still fitting in a car's back seat.

-Typically about a foot or two long (30-61cm) Toy guzheng are just that - they may look the part, but they won't have anywhere near 21 strings nor sound with the same significance.
-As with all toys they can be a source of joy and enjoyment for all ages, and could well to turn new generations onto the instrument.
-The only problem with toy guzheng come about when sellers represent them as equivalent to a full size.
+Typically about a foot or two long (30-61cm) Toy guzheng are just that - they may look the part, but they won't have 21 strings nor sound with the same power.
+They can be a source of joy for all ages and could well turn new generations onto the instrument.
+The only problem with toy guzheng come from sellers suggesting they are equivalent to a full size.
 A tourist may bring one home on the promise that proper tuning will unlock the instrument's hidden potential.
 Sadly, this is not the case.

-So these... objects... are pretty common on internet stores like Amazon, ebay, Taobao, and Alibaba.
+So these... objects... are pretty common on internet stores like Amazon, eBay, Taobao, and Alibaba.
 They don't even try to look like a guzheng, instead opting for the simplicity of a horizontal board with strings across it.
 These devices are typically just an octave or so in width and maybe 8 or so inches long (20cm).
 They claim to be a practice aide or finger strengthening device.
-In reality, they are more harm than good.
-They are rarely constructed in the right proportions, meaning any positioning you memorize WILL be wrong when you transition to a real instrument.
-Further, the strings still make a sound when you strike them - and it's terrible.
-It's truly one of the most infuriating aspects of it.
+In reality they are more harm than good.
+They encourage bad or out and out incorrect form that WILL cause you problems when you transition to a real instrument.
+The strings make a terrible sound when you strike them.
 Under no circumstances should anyone buy one of these ever.
 Avoid avoid avoid.
 You'd be better off with a toy guzheng.

-If I experience a practice device that does manage to get it all right, I'll change my tune.
-Until then, I'm firmly against them.
+If I experience a practice device that does manage to get it right I'll change my tune.
+Until then I'm firmly against them.